VladislavEkimtcov/ArduinoWaterTank/README.md

 #### Water Pump

 Water pump should be powered by an external source.
 Find two points on the pump's board that make it run continuously and bridge them with a transistor.
 The transistor's middle pin connects to Pin 8. **Transistor ground should be connected to Arduino's ground!**

+# License
+By downloading this software onto your computer, you explicitly agree to the following license.
+Only non-commercial use permitted.
+Home appliance manufacturers are double-banned from using this.
+I am not responsible for any damage to anything, ever, especially with this code.
+Attribution is required for any derivatives, explicit or not.